tiberlab/tibercad/manual/Sphinx/Complete/modules/Dsc.rst

     Potential profiles for the ionic species and the electrostatic potential (short-circuit condition).

+In  Fig. :ref:`Current components<fig.current_contrib>`, the  values  of  the  iodide, triiodide and electron current components along the cell are  shown.

+.. _fig.current_contrib:

 ..  figure:: ../data/DscGetting05.png
     :align: center
     :scale: 70%

     Current contributions within the cell (short-circuit condition).

+The mesh-independent output is printed in  the  files *sweep_V_dssc.dat* and *sweep_gen_dssc.dat*.
+From  the  first one, the  IV  characteristic of the  cell is  shown in  Fig. :ref:`IV char<fig.IV>`.

+.. _fig.IV:

 ..  figure:: ../data/DscGetting06.png
     :align: center